 Siena is one of the world’s most picturesque cities and the Palio is its crowning glory.
 Held twice a summer, this often ruthless bareback horse race brings pageantry and unparalleled intensity to the tight turns of the medieval town’s Piazza del Campo.
 Cosima Spender’s breathtaking documentary centres on a young upstart intent on making his mark in this cutthroat competition.
 “A remarkably concise and clear explanation of a complex, ancient tradition… How can something like this still exist?
 And how can one film capture it in such elegant detail?”—Vanity Fair

 Louie Psihoyos (The Cove) returns with another enviro-doc that doubles as a top-flight thriller.
 Racing against the clock to stave off a mass extinction, Psihoyos’ undercover activists infiltrate underground marketplaces trafficking in endangered marine life and immerse us in oceans turning toxic from our energy consumption.
-The stakes couldn’t be higher.
-The call to action couldn’t be more urgent.
+The stakes couldn’t be higher, resulting in a film that unfolds with uncommon urgency.
 “A mesmeric entertainment and enlightenment… A chilling call to action to stop ocean poisoning before it results in destruction of the planet.”—Hollywood Reporter

 Noam Chomsky and his unassailable arguments about how economic inequality has become an entrenched part of western life are front and centre in Peter Hutchison, Kelly Nyks and Jared P. Scott’s superbly reasoned documentary, one part analysis and one part call to arms.
 The interviews with Chomsky were shot over four years and show that none of the 86-year-old’s fight has gone out of him.
 "This short, sharp, smart essay-film makes excellent use of Chomsky’s insights…"—Hollywood Reporter